grst/pygenesig/README.rst

-_pygenesig_, a framework to generate and validate tissue-specific gene signatures.
+Pygenesig, a framework to generate and validate tissue-specific gene signatures.
 ===================================================================================

 |tests| |docs| |pypi| |black|